angular/angular/aio/content/guide/dependency-injection-providers.md

 ## Dependency injection tokens

 When you configure an [injector](guide/glossary#injector) with a [provider](guide/glossary#provider), you are associating that provider with a [dependency injection token](guide/glossary#di-token), or DI token.
-The injector allows Angular to create a map of any internal dependencies.
+The injector lets Angular create a map of any internal dependencies.
 The DI token acts as a key to that map.

 The dependency value is an instance, and the class type serves as a lookup key.